Article I, Section 2, Clause 5:

 Regardless of the source requesting an impeachment investigation, the House has sole discretion under the Constitution to actually begin any impeachment proceedings against an individual.11 In practice, once the House leadership has approved an impeachment investigation, it is often handled by an already existing or specially created subcommittee of the House Judiciary Committee.12 The scope of the investigation can vary.
 In some instances, an entirely independent investigation may be initiated by the relevant House committee or subcommittee.
 In other cases, an impeachment investigation may rely on records delivered by outside entities, such as that delivered by the Judicial Conference or an independent counsel.13 Following this investigation, the full House may vote on the relevant impeachment articles.
 If articles of impeachment are approved, the House chooses managers to present the matter to the Senate.14 The Chairman of the House managers then presents the articles of impeachment to the Senate and requests that the body order the appearance of the accused.15 The House managers typically act as prosecutors in the Senate trial.16

-The House has impeached nineteen individuals: fifteen federal judges, one Senator, one Cabinet member, and two Presidents.17 The consensus reflected in these proceedings is that impeachment may serve as a means to address misconduct that does not necessarily give rise to criminal sanction.
+The House has impeached twenty individuals: fifteen federal judges, one Senator, one Cabinet member, and three Presidents.17 The consensus reflected in these proceedings is that impeachment may serve as a means to address misconduct that does not necessarily give rise to criminal sanction.
 The types of conduct that constitute grounds for impeachment in the House appear to fall into three general categories: (1) improperly exceeding or abusing the powers of the office; (2) behavior incompatible with the function and purpose of the office; and (3) misusing the office for an improper purpose or for personal gain.18 Consistent with scholarship on the scope of impeachable offenses,19 congressional materials have cautioned that the grounds for impeachment

 do not all fit neatly and logically into categories because the remedy of impeachment is intended to